zikrach/price-optimization-shiny/README.md

 ## Libraries

-In application we use next libraries:
+In the application we use the next libraries:

 * shiny
 * shinyjs